 I am something of a vagabond.
 A security consultant by trade, a writer by desire, a history buff by birth and a keeper of useless knowledge by design.
 The biggest thing about me is that I keep my head down, take notes and try not to get caught in the crossfire.

 He is a member of the US Press Association, Company of Military Historians, the US Naval Institute, US Navy League, the International Naval Research Organization, The Fiction Writers Platform and a Mississippi State Guardsman.
-He is a security consultant to the federal government and author of more than 800 published articles, essays and papers.
+He is a security consultant to the federal government and author of more than 5,000 published articles, essays and papers.
 He is a firearms and impact weapons trainer as well a less than lethal weapons instructor.
 He formerly worked as a corporate trainer for a fortune 100 company, the department head of a county law enforcement office, and for one of the top ten defense contractors in the country.
-He is the writer for Firearms Talk.com, a staff writer and naval consultant to Eye Spy Intelligence Magazine, and a political writer for Guns.com.
+He a staff writer and naval consultant to Eye Spy Intelligence Magazine, and assignment manager for Guns.com.
 Christopher has been published in the magazines England Expects, Sea Classics, and Mississippi Sportsman, the newsletters Combat Forums and Strike First-Strike Fast and has appeared on Pacific Radio News on the subject of military history.
 He worked with a German documentary film crew covering U-Boats sunk in American water and a number of his works have also been republished in a variety of outlets.